The cost of delivering deep-sea-cold-water using pipes has always been notoriously high, and commercial development has failed.

 We expect to move from centrifugal pumps to propeller pumps as the water delivery requirement increases.
 OTEC water delivery is a high volume, low head exercise.
 Centrifugal pumps can work into the MW category and then we expect to see propeller pumps take over.

-The largest propeller pump in the World can pump 60 m3 per second and that is enough for 30 MW of traditional OTEC and 180MW (or more) of Hybrid OTEC.
+The largest propeller pump in the world can pump 60 m3 per second and that is enough for 30 MW of traditional OTEC and 180MW (or more) of Hybrid OTEC.

-It is possible that the system can be rearranged to at least partially include a more traditional hydraulic system, and this is covered in principle by some of our granted patents.
+It is possible that the system can be rearranged to at least partially include a more traditional hydraulic system where a closed loop and a ‘tiny’ hydraulic motor / turbine is used.

 Any of these methods can provide a cost effective solution with pros and cons to each.
 Time will tell which method proves to be the most popular.